Ryan Gosling and a brief history of Canadian actors at the Oscars

 Guess where this nominee was born?
 That's right, London, Ont. — birthplace of more acting Oscar nominees than any other Canadian city.
 In 1991, Kate Nelligan was nominated for her role as Lila Newbury in Barbra Streisand's adaptation of Pat Conroy's novel The Prince of Tides (which Streisand herself was infamously snubbed for).
 And while she might have lost to Mercedes Rheul (for The Fisher King), she was in good company: none other than Jessica Tandy was nominated in the best supporting actress category too, for Fried Green Tomatoes.

-Halifax's Ellen Page was only 20 years old when she was nominated for best actress for Jason Reitman's Juno, at the time making her the fourth-youngest nominee ever in the category (if nothing else, Canadians seem to be really good at various Oscar distinctions).
-While Juno wasn't a Canadian production — even though its star, director and shooting location might make you think otherwise — Page was nominated alongside British-born Julie Christie for her role in Sarah Polley's Ontario-set Away From Her.
+Halifax's Elliot Page was only 20 years old when he was nominated for for Jason Reitman's Juno, at the time making him the fourth-youngest nominee ever in the best actress category (and retroactively the first trans man nominated in the category).
+While Juno wasn't a Canadian production — even though its star, director and shooting location might make you think otherwise — Page was nominated alongside British-born Julie Christie for his role in Sarah Polley's Ontario-set Away From Her.
 Both lost to Marion Cotillard, who we hear once had dinner in London, Ont.

 Remember what we were saying about age distinctions?
 After receiving his first nomination two years prior, Canadian film, theater and television icon Christopher Plummer finally took home a little gold man in 2012 for Beginners.
 As a result, he became the oldest winner in any acting category.
 Which female actress holds that record?
 You guessed it: Jessica Tandy.